sergey-svet-melnikov/My-Tutorial/DevOps-22/Home_Work/02-git-04-tools3/README.md

     to use to skip the plugin discovery and just provide their own mock implementations.
 Most of this diff is thus noisy rework of the tests to use this new mechanism.

+***Потом делал так: git grep -p "globalPluginDirs(" ...***

+commands.go=func initCommands(
+commands.go:            GlobalPluginDirs: globalPluginDirs(),
+commands.go=func credentialsSource(config *cliconfig.Config) (auth.CredentialsSource, error) {
+commands.go:    helperPlugins := pluginDiscovery.FindPlugins("credentials", globalPluginDirs())
+internal/command/cliconfig/config_unix.go=func homeDir() (string, error) {
+internal/command/cliconfig/config_unix.go:              // FIXME: homeDir gets called from globalPluginDirs during init, before
+plugins.go=import (
+plugins.go:// globalPluginDirs returns directories that should be searched for
+plugins.go:func globalPluginDirs() []string {

+***затем искать в каждом файле через git log -L :globalPluginDirs:plugins.go и глазами смотреть создание функции (ее определение)***

+commit 8364383c359a6b738a436d1b7745ccdce178df47
+Author: Martin Atkins <mart@degeneration.co.uk>
+Date:   Thu Apr 13 18:05:58 2017 -0700

+    Push plugin discovery down into command package

+    Previously we did plugin discovery in the main package, but as we move towards versioned plugins we need more information available in order to resolve plugins, so we move this responsibility into the command package itself.

+    For the moment this is just preserving the existing behavior as long as there are only internal and unversioned plugins present.
+This is the final state for provisioners in 0.10, since we don't want to support versioned provisioners yet.
+For providers this is just a checkpoint along the way, since further work is required to apply version constraints from configuration and support additional plugin search directories.

+    The automatic plugin discovery behavior is not desirable for tests because we want to mock the plugins there, so we add a new backdoor for the tests to use to skip the plugin discovery and just provide their own mock implementations.
+Most of this diff is thus noisy rework of the tests to use this new mechanism.

+diff --git a/plugins.go b/plugins.go
+--- /dev/null
++++ b/plugins.go
+@@ -0,0 +16,22 @@
++func globalPluginDirs() []string {
++       var ret []string
++
++       // Look in the same directory as the Terraform executable.
++       // If found, this replaces what we found in the config path.
++       exePath, err := osext.Executable()
++       if err != nil {
++               log.Printf("[ERROR] Error discovering exe directory: %s", err)
++       } else {
++               ret = append(ret, filepath.Dir(exePath))
++       }
++
++       // Look in ~/.terraform.d/plugins/ , or its equivalent on non-UNIX
++       dir, err := ConfigDir()
++       if err != nil {
++               log.Printf("[ERROR] Error finding global config directory: %s", err)
++       } else {
++               ret = append(ret, filepath.Join(dir, "plugins"))
++       }
++
++       return ret
++}

 ### 7. Кто автор функции synchronizedWriters?